-Mitigation: Trustees will review the makeup of the governing board and conduct a skills audit in order to recruit a permanent chair and up to 3 new co-opted trustees to fill any skills gaps.
+Mitigation: Trustees reviewed the makeup of the governing board and conduct a skills audit during the year, and a permanent chair has now been appointed.
 The board reviews trustee training and skills regularly and organises staff presentations to the board.
 The board has appointed a link governor for training.